 How To Start Freelancing has become an increasingly popular question that many want to learn about.
-It’s because people are attracted to the work-life balance and the flexibility that freelancing brings.
+It’s because people desire work-life balance and the flexibility that freelancing brings.
 It also gives people the chance to dictate how much time they want to allot for work, where, and when they want to work.
 And how much they want to earn on a monthly basis.

 People who have been freelancing for quite some time can earn between $2,000 to $8,000 per month.
 The pay depends on how many hours they put in every week.
 It also depends on the number of clients they have and the complexity of their tasks or skills.